2019 Rules & Regulations

 10. DELIVERY REQUIREMENTS & TECHNICAL GUIDELINESOVERVIEW:

 There are several ways to deliver your entries to us.
 We recommend that all entries be uploaded.
-If you have additional questions, please contact Hal Goldberg or Scott Rose firstname.lastname@example.org or call us at (212)643-4800.
+If you have additional questions, please contact Scott Rose or John Ottinger at firstname.lastname@example.org or call us at (212)643-4800.

 New York Festivals® plays your entries in an encoded format to The Grand Jury members to judge online.
 Access is password protected.
 No other entrants are able to listen to your uploaded submissions.